Epoch Foundation Professor of International Management

-Associate Professor of Marketing
+Professor of Marketing

-Zhang received the 2010 Frank M. Bass Award for the best marketing paper derived from a Ph.D. thesis published in INFORMS journals.
-She is a two-time finalist for the John D. C. Little Award for the best marketing paper published in Marketing Science or Management Science.
-In 2011, Zhang was named a Marketing Science Institute Young Scholar, a title awarded to “potential leaders of the next generation of marketing academics.”
+Zhang has received the Frank M. Bass Award for the best marketing thesis, and is a three-time finalist for the John D. C. Little Award for the best marketing paper.
+In 2011, she was named a Marketing Science Institute Young Scholar, a title awarded to “potential leaders of the next generation of marketing academics.”

-Zhang holds a BEcon from Tsinghua University and a PhD in Business Administration from the University of California, Berkeley.
+Zhang holds a BEcon from Tsinghua University and a PhD in business administration from the University of California, Berkeley.

 Web Site: http://jjzhang.scripts.mit.edu

 General Expertise: Applied economics; Asia; Channel management; Competitive strategy; Crowdfunding; Customer Relationship Management (CRM); Emerging markets; Innovation management; Marketing strategy; Product management; Sales force management; Social influence; Social media; Web-based marketing